Image

 *Why this audience?

 Mathematics and computer science are powerful tools, and diversity among mathematicians and computer scientists increases the potential for positive impact.
-One of the CEMC’s primary objectives is to promote greater gender diversity in mathematics and computer science.
-The CEMC encourages all people with gender identities under-represented in mathematics and computer science to apply to and participate in all of our events as we endeavour to make our events and accommodations welcoming to people of all gender identities in attendance.
+One of the CEMC’s primary objectives is to promote greater diversity in mathematics and computer science.

-• Interested students who identify as gender minorities can fill out the TAM online application form once applications open in February.
+• Interested students can fill out the TAM online application form once applications open in January.

-• Based on these submissions, the CEMC will contact applicants about their selection status.
+• Based on these submissions, the CEMC will contact applicants about their selection status in May.
+From the applications, approximately 40 students are selected to register for and attend the workshop.
 If accepted, applicants will then be required to fill out a registration form with more information about logistics and pay the applicable fees to attend the workshop.

 For any inquiries or questions, please feel free to contact us at cemc.events@uwaterloo.ca